Sameesunkaria/OutlineView/README.md

 #### Dragging From `OutlineView`

 Add the `dragDataSource` modifier to the `OutlineView` to allow dragging rows from the `OutlineView`.
-The `dragDataSource` takes a closure that translates a data element into an optional `NSPasteboardItem` (with a nil value meaning the row can't be dragged).
+The `dragDataSource` takes a closure that translates a data element into an optional `NSPasteboardItem`, with a `nil` value meaning the row can't be dragged).

 ```swift
 extension NSPasteboard.PasteboardType {